How to Deal with Untreated Pain in People with Dementia

 3. Infections and illness

-Common infections like urinary tract infections (UTIs) can also cause pain and significant discomfort.
+Common infections, such as urinary tract infections (UTIs), can also cause pain and significant discomfort.

-Other common illnesses like shingles can be very painful and take months or years to fully recover from.
+Other common illnesses, such as shingles, can be very painful and may take months or years to recover from fully.

 4. Other common conditions